adajel/KNP-EMI-DG/README.md

 ```

 ### EMIx simulation
-The directory EMIx_simulations contains an example where the DG code is used to
+The directory emix-simulations contains an example where the KNP-EMI DG code is
-run an electrodiffusive simulation on realistic 3D geometries from the
+used to run an electrodiffusive simulation on realistic 3D geometries generated
-EMIx-meshes.
+via the EMIx meshing pipeline.

 The initial conditions for the PDE/ODE KNP-EMI system are calibrated by solving
 an extended system of ODEs - see